-PM 2: Number & percent of initial and recert assessments completed by qualified assessors who were certified to accurately apply the criteria described in the approved waiver.
-N: Number of initial and recert assessments completed by qualified assessors who were certified to accurately apply the criteria described in the approved waiver.
+PM 2: Number of initial & recert assessments completed by qualified assessors where the processes & instruments were accurately applied as described in the approved waiver.
+N: Number of initial & recert assessments completed by qualified assessors where the processes & instruments were accurately applied as described in the approved waiver.
 D: Total number of initial & recert assessments reviewed.